-All entering College Achievement Admission Program (CAAP) students, and any other students who can benefit from the office's services, are assigned an academic guidance counselor.
+All entering College Achievement Admission Program (CAAP) students, and any other students who qualify for the office's services, are assigned an academic guidance counselor.
 Students are urged to use the services regularly until they have established satisfactory academic progress.